 Group participants often tell us that they feel like their group has become a family.“Knowing that I’m not alone and being able to talk freely helped me on the road to healing.”

-New Grief: Good Grief is a program for the newly bereaved designed to help identify common grief reactions and to learn that healing is possible after the death of a loved one.
+Understanding Grief is a program for the newly bereaved designed to help identify common grief reactions and to learn that healing is possible after the death of a loved one.
 This free workshop provides grief education and emotional support within a safe, secure environment.
-New Grief: Good Grief workshops are most helpful for those who have experienced a loss within the last 90 days, and are at least 18 years old.
+Understanding Grief workshops are most helpful for those who have experienced a loss within the last 90 days, and are at least 18 years old.
 Workshops are held throughout the year at various locations.

 Candlelight Services of Remembrance are held several times throughout the year to celebrate and honor the memory of your loved ones who have died.
 The non-denominational services include a program of liturgy, music and the lighting of candles.
 Attendees are encouraged to bring a photo or memento of their loved one to display on a Memory Table.
 If you have experienced the death of a loved one, please plan to attend.
 Check the Events Calendar for a listing of dates and locations offered this year.